 Education and Guidance

 Physical therapists provide education and guidance on self-care techniques and strategies for pain management.
-They empower individuals with CRPS to take an active role in their own recovery, teaching them ways to manage symptoms and prevent exacerbations.
-Education includes advice on posture, ergonomics, activity modification, and energy conservation.
+They empower individuals with CRPS to take an active role in their recovery, teaching them ways to manage symptoms and prevent exacerbations.
+Education includes posture, ergonomics, activity modification, and energy conservation advice.

 Benefits of Physical Therapy